Who We Are

 HIPAA generally does not limit disclosures of PHI between health care providers for treatment, case management, and care coordination, except that covered entities must obtain individuals’ authorization to disclose separately maintained psychotherapy session notes for such purposes.
 Covered entities should determine whether other rules, such as state law or professional practice standards place additional limitations on disclosures of PHI related to mental health.

 What personal data we collect and why we collect it

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.
 Media data collection is standard on the internet, which is why we would like all visitors to take caution when sharing any images on the web.
 To clarify, there is no current ability to upload photos on our website— therefore, no media data is collected.

 All contact forms on our website exist for the sole purpose of helping individuals enter our treatment program(s).
 All contact forms follow strict HIPAA compliance guidelines, as well as are submitted and accessed in a secure environment.
 Our website has an active transport layer security protocol, namely a Secure Sockets Layer (SSL) which protects your information by encrypting the data you enter to provide communications security over a computer network.
 Individuals who submit a contact form have consented to be contacted by staff members of Royal Life Centers directly.
-Individuals who submit contact forms with information should know that Royal Life Centers will never sell, duplicate, or misuse any of the information that has been provided.
-If we are not the proper level of care or treatment provider, our admissions coordinators will require explicit permission to share an individual’s information with a Royal Life Center’s outreach coordinator, for the purpose of referring the individual to a better-suited facility for treatment.
+Individuals who submit contact forms with information should know that Royal Life Centers does not sell, duplicate, or misuse any of the information that has been provided.
+If we are not the proper level of care or treatment provider, our admissions coordinators will require explicit permission to share an individual’s information with an outreach coordinator, employed by Royal Life Centers, for the purpose of referring the individual to a better-suited facility for treatment.

 Embedded content from other websites